averyfreeman/zfsnap-scripts-ubuntu/README.md

+### Update: [ZSys](https://github.com/ubuntu/zsys) essentially makes these scripts obsolete on Ubuntu, so I am archiving this repo.
+I may re-open it in the future for another platform.

 # Scripts for simple zfsnap implementation on Ubuntu Desktop >= 19.10 (default zfs-root config)

 References Ubuntu 19.10+ Desktop ZFS filesystem w/ default installer dataset layout